Gaming's most influential system. |

 6

-Sly 3: Honor Among Thieves is my favorite of the trilogy since it has Sly facing his greatest enemy yet and he'll need to assemble a new team to take back his family's vault.
-Sly 3 builds upon Sly 2: Band of Thieves by adding more characters to play as, bigger levels to explore, and a slew of neat mini-games to play.
+Sly 3: Honor Among Thieves is my favorite of the trilogy since it had sneaky thief Sly Cooper facing his greatest enemy yet and he'll need to assemble a new team to take back his family's vault.
+Sly 3 built upon Sly 2: Band of Thieves by adding more characters to play as, bigger levels to explore, and slew of neat mini-games to play.
 I had fond memories playing the co-op mode with my brother and remember it being was a lot of fun.

 5

 Devil May Cry 3 was a much-needed return to form after the disappointing Devil May Cry 2.
-Serving as an origin story for our hero Dante, it's more fun, chaotic, and just plain better over anything DMC2 had to offer.
-The new style system added a lot of variety to the gameplay and the challenging bossess were among the game's strong suits.
-All that and it's no surprise that DMC3 is regarded as one of the best action game of its generation.
+Serving as an origin story for our demon hunting hero Dante, it's more fun, chaotic, and just plain better over anything DMC2 had to offer.
+The new style system added a lot of variety to the gameplay and the challenging bosses were among the game's strong suits.
+All that and it's no surprise that DMC3 is regarded as one of the best action games of its generation.

 4